martinroig/personal/README.md

 # personal
-SQL and Python Scripts for all purposes
+Tincho's SQL and Python Scripts for all purposes